delphic/LD46-Keep-It-Alive/Design Doc.md

-o Intro Screen (needs to communicate you're part of a haulage firm) o Journey Report Screen o Tour Report Screen
+o Intro Screen (needs to communicate you're part of a haulage firm) o Journey Report Screen o Tour Report Screen o Star field on main menu

 o Pretty boxes (double borders?) - mock please

-x Moods should have a minimum time, then wear off and re-evalute. o Tour Count on main screen
+o Succesful Tour Count on main screen (you get a commendation if you complete with 0 deaths)

 o TODO - reposition and/or resize numbers (i.e. make positioning match lower case, or size match uppercase so the Kerning doesn't look awful)

-o Add Take a Nap function (just skips time) - make it easy to neglect but skips time and gives people a reason - but then they're responsible for this not the systems

 o (!Dangerous) Cheer / emotion base line and track back when not in need extremes.
 	Will upset existing balance which is more or less working for kitty, however this *should* be there